EducationalVideoCenter/WAC/README.md

 You can start by saying "hello" here and talking a little about yourself.

-We have a Gitter room, so we can [chat there!](https://gitter.im/EducationalVideoCenter/Lobby)
+We also have a Gitter room, so we could [chat there!](https://gitter.im/EducationalVideoCenter/Lobby)

 [Take a look at the contributing file here!](CONTRIBUTING.md)